Google Posts: Everything You Need to Know About [Complete Guide 2021]

 3 reasons why you should use Google posts

-When Google posts launched in 2016, they weren’t that popular.
-Many of Google My Business users assumed that they would go away soon due to the lack of interest.
+When Google Posts launched in 2016, they weren’t that popular.
+Many Google My Business users assumed that they would go away soon due to the lack of interest.

-But now, 4 years later, this feature is becoming one of the most important allies for your Search and Voice engine optimization.
-It helps you rank higher in Google’s search engine results page.
+But now, years later, this feature is becoming one of the most important allies for your Search and Voice engine optimization.
+It helps you rank higher on Google’s search engine results page.

 Improve SEO with more backlinks